To schedule a public speaker from NECC Speakers Bureau, submit the Speaker’s Bureau Request Form.

 She is a licensed mental health counselor (LMHC) in the State of Massachusetts, a member of the National Registry of the Deaf – Interpretation Certificate, Transliteration Certificate (1983, 1989), Mass.
 State Office of Deafness – State Screened Interpreter (1980).

 John Murray, coordinator of Northern Essex’s Sleep Technology Program, is a registered respiratory therapist as well as a registered polysomnographic technologist.
-He earned an Associate of Science in Respiratory Therapy from Newbury College and a Bachelor of Science in Polysomnography from California College of Health Science.
+He earned an Associate of Science in Respiratory Therapy from Newbury College and a Bachelor of Science in Polysomnography from California College of Health Science and a Master’s in Public Health from Independence University.

 Before joining the Northern Essex faculty in 2007, he worked at the Maine Sleep Institute at Maine Medical Center, where he was the manager of the service.
 Prior to that, he was the director of Rehabilitation Services at Huggins Hospital in Wolfeboro N.H. where he was responsible for clinical operations in cardiopulmonary care, cardiac rehabilitation, physical and occupational therapy, speech pathology, and long term care patient activities.

 Adjunct Faculty, Geography, History, and Government

 Richard has a MEd-School Counseling, and MA in History.
 He is a graduate of Northern Essex Community College, Salem State College, Northeastern University, and is currently enrolled at Salem State University for a second Master’s degree.
 A longtime educator, he has been teaching history, geography and government courses at Northern Essex since January 2005.

 Outside of the classroom, Richard serves on the Board of Directors of the Lawrence History Center and the Service Center of Greater Lawrence, Inc., and is also a member of the Andover Historical Society, the Friends of Memorial Hall Library (Andover), the Friends of Lawrence Heritage State Park, the American Political Items Collectors, the St. Alfio Society of Lawrence, and the NECC Alumni Advisory Board.